-LT for iCCA in cirrhotics
+LT for iCCA in Cirrhotics

-Since the early 2000's, several publications have shown that LT might be an option for patients with unresectable iCCA.
-Sapisochin et al. assessed a cohort of 29 patients who underwent LT for HCC and found to have iCCA in the explant.
-Their 5-year OS was 45%.
-Patients with veryearly iCCA (defined as single tumor ≤2 cm) had lower 5-year risk of recurrence (18% vs 65%,p=0.01) and greater 5-year OS (65% vs 45%,p=0.02) than those with multifocal and larger tumors.
+Since the early 2000s, several publications have shown that LT might be an option for patients with unresectable iCCA.
+Sapisochin et $al^{25}$ assessed a cohort of 29 patients who underwent LT for hepatocellular carcinoma (HCC) and found to have iCCA in the explant.
+Their 5-y OS was 45%.
+Patients with very early iCCA (defined as single tumor $\leq 2$ cm) had lower 5-y risk of recurrence (18% versus 65%, P = 0.01) and greater 5-y OS (65% versus 45%, P = 0.02) than those with multifocal and larger tumors.
 This observed benefit of LT for patients with early stages of iCCA was confirmed in an international collaborative study containing 48 patients.
-Their 5-year cumulative risk of recurrence was 18% (very-early iCCA) and 61% (more advanced disease)(p=0.01); the 5-year OS were 65% and 45%, respectively(p=0.02).
-The application of LT for cirrhotic patients with unresectable

-(due to impaired liver function) very-early iCCA still requires validation by a prospective study.
-This study is currently accruing (NCT02878473) and results are expected within 5 years.
+Their 5-y cumulative risk of recurrence was 18% (very early iCCA) and 61% (more advanced disease) (P = 0.01); the 5-y OS were 65% and 45%, respectively (P = 0.02).
+The application of LT for cirrhotic patients with unresectable (due to impaired liver function) very early iCCA still requires validation by a prospective study.
+This study is currently accruing (NCT02878473) and results are expected within 5 $y^{2}$ .
 Until further investigation, iCCA should remain a contraindication for LT out of clinical trials.

-LT for iCCA in noncirrhotics
+LT for iCCA in Noncirrhotics

-In the noncirrhotic population, situations where iCCA are deemed unresectable and LT is considered include: local enhancement of the vital vessels (hepatic artery, portal vein, and hepatic vein) and/or extensive bilateral infiltration of the bile duct, and multifocal, bilobar disease in which curative resection cannot be achieved even by aggressive approaches, such as combined vascular resection and extended hepatectomy, provided that there is no lymph node involvement and extrahepatic disease.
-Lunsford et al. have published a prospective case-series of 21 patients with unresectable iCCA who were assessed for LT.
-This series had a well-defined neoadjuvant protocol.
+In the noncirrhotic population, situations in which iCCA is deemed unresectable and LT is considered include: local enhancement of the vital vessels (hepatic artery, portal vein, and hepatic vein) or extensive bilateral infiltration of the bile duct, and multifocal, bilobar disease in which curative resection cannot be achieved even by aggressive approaches, such as combined vascular resection and extended hepatectomy, provided that there is no lymph node involvement and extrahepatic disease.
+Lunsford et al have published a prospective case-series of 21 patients with unresectable iCCA who were assessed for LT.
+This series had a welldefined neoadjuvant protocol.
 Inclusion criteria were solitary tumor >2 cm or multifocal disease confined to the liver without evidence of macrovascular or lymph node involvement and sustained response to neoadjuvant systemic chemotherapy.
 Among the initial 21 patients, 12 were listed and 6 underwent LT.
-After a median follow-up of 36 months, 3 patients recurred.
-However, patient survival was 80% at 3 years.
-This approach of neoadjuvant chemotherapy with or without radiotherapy could be useful as downstaging therapy in patients with unresectable iCCA or as a selection criteria for LT.
-17,28-30 In a study from Rayar et al. patients with unresectable iCCA were treated with Y90 combined with systemic chemotherapy.
+After a median follow-up of 36 mo, 3 patients recurred.
+However, patient survival was 80% at 3 y.
+This approach of neoadjuvant chemotherapy with or without radiotherapy could be useful as downstaging therapy in patients with unresectable iCCA or as a selection criteria for LT.17,28-30 In a study from Rayar et al patients with unresectable iCCA were treated with Y90 combined with systemic chemotherapy.
 In this study, 8/45 (18%) patients were successfully converted to resection.
 The use of neoadjuvant therapies aiming to convert unresectable patients might be preferable to LT under the light of organ scarcity.
 However, even though some patients could be successfully downstaged to resection, it would be fair to offer LT for patients who remained unresectable in the absence of disease progression during the neoadjuvant treatment.
 LT for iCCA should only be offered under clinical trials at this stage.

-Recommendations:
+Recommendations